[?] Subscribe To This Site

 Refer to the Training Games page for some basic rules on facilitation

-Let's now look at the first of the games.
+Let's now look at the first of the training games.

 1. Ask for four volunteers from the group.